WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Shooting.md

   * Try playing around with numbers like `22.5`, `45`, and `90`
   * Defaults to `45`

-You can create your own spread pattern by using an application like Microsoft paint, paint.net, or photoshop.
-To make a spread image, use black to define where you want bullets to shoot and white to define where you don't want bullets to shoot.
-You can use a gradient of grays to change the chance of when a bullet shoots (The darker the color the high the chance). **ONLY USE A GRADIENT FROM WHITE TO BLACK.
-NO COLORS**
+You can draw your own spread patterns using a program like paint, paint.net or photoshop.
+To make a spread image, use dark blacks to define where bullets will shoot.
+You can use a gradient of grays to change how often a bullet will be shot from a certain pixel.
+I personally recommend you keep images smaller than 64x64 to save on RAM usage, though there should not be any impact to CPU usage.
+Make sure you are not using colors in the image!

-You can use any size image with no impact to performance!

 Here is a `512 x 512` example of a gear: